Kumano Kodo Travel Guide: UNESCO World Heritage pilgrimage route, location, and must-see highlights

 For Kumano Kodo’s history, check this article out for details.

-We have introduced Kumano Kodo as the route that connects the Kumano Sanzan.
-Then, what is Kumano sanzan?
+We previously described the Kumano Kodo as the network of routes linking the Kumano Sanzan.
+So what is the Kumano Sanzan?

-Let’s look in detail at the location, access, and history of each shrine.
+Next, let’s look in detail at each shrine’s location, access, and history.

 Kumano Hongu Taisha

-The first place to introduce is the Kumano Hongu Taisha which is the center of the Kumano pilgrimage.
-It takes about 2 hours by bus from the JR Kiitanabe Station, and about 2.5 hours (7km) by foot from a shrine called Hosshinmon-oji.
+The first site is Kumano Hongu Taisha, the spiritual center of the Kumano pilgrimage.
+From JR Kii-Tanabe Station it’s about two hours by bus, or roughly 2.5 hours on foot (7 km) from Hosshinmon-oji.

 Official Site